Ryeera/Argus/README.md

-# DragoBot
+# Argus
-Hi there, I am DragoBot!
+Hi there, I am Argus!
-I am here to make your server a lot more organized when it comes to voice-channels!
+I am here to keep a close eye on your voice-channels!

 When you add me to your server, I will add a text-channel for each voice-channel, where people can chat about stuff in said voice-channel.
 You know, for all those YouTube-links, images, memes and so on talked about in the conversation.